adoliner1/grid_game/rules.md

 # Shapes And Tiles

+# Overview
+The board consists of a 3x3 grid of Tiles.
+Players place their resources (shapes) on the tiles.
+Tiles offer various benefits such as income, points, utility, etc. There is also a powerups section below the 3x3 grid.

 ## Objective
 Have the most points at the end of the game.
 The game ends when all tiles have a ruler at the end of a round or at the end of the 6th round.

-## Start of a round
+## Base-Income
-Each player receives: 2 circles, 1 square, and 1 triangle.
+At the start of each round, players receive: 2 circles, 1 square, and 1 triangle.

-## During a round
+## Gameplay

-On a player's turn they may take one of these actions:
+Rounds consist of alternating turns between players.
+On a player's turn, they may take one of these actions:

-1. **Place a shape from storage onto a slot on a tile.** There is a shape hierarchy.
-Circles < Squares < Triangles.
-Stronger shapes can be placed on weaker shapes.
-Trumped shapes (the shape that was placed on) may be placed by the owner in their Powerups section
+1. **Place a shape from storage onto a slot on a tile.** Shapes have power levels (see below).
+Stronger shapes can be placed on top of weaker shapes, removing the weaker shape from the tile.
+This is calling trumping.
+The weaker shape which was removed may be placed by the owner in their Powerups section
 2. **Use a tile**.
 3. **Use a powerup.**
 4. **Pass**.
 After passing, you won't be able to take any more actions that round (you can still react).
 If you're the first player to pass in a round, you become first player for the next round.

 A round ends when both players have passed.

+## Shape Hierarchy/Power

+Triangles: 3
+Squares: 2
+Circles: 1

 ## Ruling
 Each tile has some criteria which determines who rules that tile (if anyone).
 The ruler gains some benefit (normally) from being ruler.

+## Presence
+You are present at a tile if you have a shape there.
+Your **presence** is the total number of tiles you are present at.

+## Power
+Players have power at each tile.
+It comes from the sum of the power of their shapes there.
+Your **peak power** is the highest power you have across all tiles.

 ## Round Bonuses
 Each round has a bonus.
-Points are given to players that fulfill the given condition.
+Rewards are given to players that fulfill a condition.

 ## Conversions
 At any time on a player's turn, they may perform conversions with their shapes in storage at the following rates.
 Performing a conversion does not count as performing an action: